Working Man

-"Working Man" is a song by rock band Rush from their self-titled debut album.
+"Working Man" is a song by Canadian rock band Rush.
 In an interview on the Rolling Stone YouTube channel, bassist and lead vocalist Geddy Lee said that "Working Man" is his favorite song to play live.
 "Working Man" became a favourite among Rush fans; the guitar solo appeared on Guitar World magazine's 100 Greatest Guitar Solos list.

 Release and reception

 Donna Halper, then a disc jockey and music director at WMMS in Cleveland, Ohio, is credited with getting Rush noticed in the United States by playing "Working Man" on the air.
 The song proved particularly popular in the working-class city.
-The response resulted in a record deal for the band, which gave her special thanks for her part in their early history and dedicated their first two albums to her.
+The response resulted in a record deal for the band, who gave her special thanks for her part in their early history and dedicated their first two albums to her.

 Two versions of the song are available as downloadable tracks for the music video game series Rock Band.
 One is a cover based on the original recording, while the other is a previously unreleased master track with an alternate guitar solo.
 The alternate version proved so popular that the band released it on the iTunes Store, under the title "Working Man (Vault Edition)".

-Performances

-Like all of the songs on the band's first album, the song features original drummer John Rutsey, who was replaced by Neil Peart in 1974.
-On the 1976 live album All the World's a Stage, the song segues into "Finding My Way" and a drum solo by Peart.
-After not being performed live for most of the 1980s and 1990s, it returned to Rush's setlists during the 2002 Vapor Trails Tour.
-With the exception of the 2007-08 Snakes & Arrows Tour, the song appeared on every live setlist through the R40 Live Tour of 2015, the band's last.
-It was included on the live albums and videos of the tours in which it was used, except for Clockwork Angels Tour; for R40 Live, it was played as part of a medley with "What You're Doing" and ended with a snippet of "Garden Road," a song from the band's early catalog.